osamabari/jwt-socketio/README.md

 ## The server

- Consists of a very basic _Express_ app that exposes single POST method that always returns a valid JWToken:
+ Consists of a very basic _Express_ app that exposes a single POST method that always returns a valid JWToken:

 - **POST /login**
    - **returns** a JSON object with the authentication token: `{ "token": "...jwt..." }`